lucianRosuAtc/lucianRosuAtc/README.md

 -->

-Hi, I'm Lucian Rosu, a Web Developer based out of Exeter, UK.
-I am a creative and energetic developer who thrives in a collaborative environment.
-I love a challenge and approach problems with a results-driven mindset to create engaging user experiences.
+A passionate Web Developer based in Exeter with a strong foundation in modern web technologies.
+Proven experience in developing responsive, user-friendly websites and applications.
+Check my portfolio for examples of my work:

 * Portfolio: https://www.lucianrosu.com/